 Then click the little barcode symbol to the right of the barcode number.
 You can then scan the barcode and the number should auto-populate:

-Adding staff members
+Adding staff members for your Zettle card reader

 If you have multiple staff members and card readers then you can invite each person to be part of your main account.
 This will then automatically show the staff member’s name on receipts etc. Simply add their e-mail address and name then click ‘Send invite’.